ballerina-platform/asyncapi-tools/docs/spec/spec.md

 ### The `client.bal` file

-The generated client contains two workers, one to handle the write operations and the other to handle the read operations to the websocket server.
+The generated client contains two workers, one to handle the write operations and the other to handle the read operations to the WebSocket server.

 The client will also use a `writeMessageQueue` to queue the messages to be sent to the server.